 Meeting more often will also allow people to utilize the visual collaboration tools you choose to use more often, giving them a better grasp of the tool itself and its various features and nuances.
 Team members having a better understanding of the tool they’re using will always make them more capable of providing important and meaningful contributions.

 Especially when making meetings super frequent, it is important to give everyone a line of communication to provide feedback.
 Providing feedback could be its own section on our visual collaboration tips because it is so crucial to a solid team flow.
-It is usually easy in-person to give quick feedback because you’re actually there with everyone.
-Online, however, it can feel out of place and rigid, so it’s important to either set aside time or make a specific channel where feedback is prioritized.
+It is usually easy in person to give quick feedback because you’re actually there with everyone.
+Online, however, can feel out of place and rigid, so it’s important to either set aside time or make a specific channel where feedback is prioritized.
 Feedback makes all parts of collaboration easier for everyone and opens up new dialogues about not only what the work entails but how your team works together.

 Along with providing feedback, it can be important to facilitate some easy-going non-work talk.
 Remote work opportunities lack an informal workspace and giving people these social connections can help stimulate their participation and involvement during collaboration.

 These are all visual collaboration tips involved with the frequency of meetings and communication, two things that are vital if you are to succeed in using visual collaboration.